 Cologne hosts an artistic collection of astonishing art pieces carved out of an enchanting amalgam of traditional and modern art forms.
 Out of a diverse array of museums and galleries in Cologne, Ludwig Museum is undoubtedly the most celebrated one.
 It showcases the true colors of Pop Art, Abstract Art, and Surrealism.
 It holds the exemplary works of Andy Warhol and Roy Lichtenstein.

-Cologne is a city famous for its football team and what can be the best way to relish the history of sports in Cologne than visiting Sports & Olympics Museum.
+Cologne is a city famous for its football team and what can be the best way to relish the history of sports in Cologne than visiting the Sports & Olympics Museum.
 The museum is lit up with more than 3000 exhibition artifacts.
 The core agenda of the museum is to collect, store, and preserve historically important marvels.
 Most of the exhibits are non-permanent, however, the first floor is filled with permanently displayed items such as medals, posters, and sports equipment & attire.

 4. Chocolate Museum